safe-graph/DGFraud/README.md

 ## TODO List
-- Integrating the Yelp dataset with multiple models
 - Implementing mini-batch training
 - The log loss for GEM model
 - Time-based sampling for GEM
 - Add sampling methods
 - Benchmarking SOTA models
 - Scalable implementation
-- TensorFlow 2.0+ implementation
 - Pytorch implementation

 ## How to Contribute
 You are welcomed to contribute to this open-source toolbox.
 The detailed instructions will be released soon.
-Currently, you can create issues or send email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for inquiry.
+Currently, you can create issues or email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for inquiry.